realgio95/gpt-2/README.md

 - Each GPU processes different data batches
 - Gradients are averaged across all GPUs
 - Reduces `grad_accum_steps` by 8× to maintain the same total batch size

+## Results
+I got validation loss down to 1.9 from 10 over training of 14 hours!

 ## �📝 License

 MIT